- Emanuele Ferragina (CRIS)

 - 2012, Social Capital in Europe: A Comparative Regional Analysis, Edward Elgar.

-- Forthcoming (with Alessandro Arrigoni & Thees Spreckelsen), "The Rise of the Invisible Majority: Bringing Society back into International Political Economy", Review of International Political Economy.
+- 2022 (with Alessandro Arrigoni & Thees Spreckelsen), "The Rising Invisible Majority: Bringing Society back into International Political Economy", Review of International Political Economy, vol. 29, n° 1, p.
+114-151.
 Paper available on Taylor & Francis Online

-- 2022, "Welfare state change as a double movement: Four decades of retrenchment and expansion in compensatory and employment-oriented policies across 21 high-income countries", Social Policy & Administration, First Published 11 January 2022.
+- 2022, "Welfare state change as a double movement: Four decades of retrenchment and expansion in compensatory and employment-oriented policies across 21 high-income countries", Social Policy & Administration, vol. 56, n° 5, p.
+705-725.
 Paper available on Wiley Online Library

-- 2022 (with Federico Danilo Filetti), "Labour market protection across space and time: A revised typology and a taxonomy of countries’ trajectories of change", Journal of European Social Policy, First Published 11 January.
+- 2022 (with Federico Danilo Filetti), "Labour market protection across space and time: A revised typology and a taxonomy of countries’ trajectories of change", Journal of European Social Policy, vol. 32, n° 2, p.
+148-165.
 Paper available online on Sage Journals

 - 2022 (with Zachary Parolin), "Care earnings in the United States and 24 European countries: The role of social policy and labour market institutions", Social Policy & Administration, vol. 56, n° 1, p.
 118-137.
 Available on Wiley Online Library